3.1. Introduction to Numerical Summaries: Notation and Terminology

 Recall from Section 1.2:

-• A population is the complete set of individuals we’re interested in studying.
+• A population is the complete set of individuals we are interested in studying.

-• A sample is the subset of the population that we observe and measure.
+• A sample is a subset of the population that we observe and measure.

 These definitions lead to another key distinction that will remain central throughout the course: population paramter vs sample statistics.